 Sabre announced at the conference the formal roll-out of the product, after several years of testing.
-Currently, about 11 percent of its agency workstations have been converted to the latest version of the product, which will ultimately replace Sabre’s longstanding native “Green Screen” GDS product.
+Currently, about 11 percent of its agency workstations have been converted to the latest version of the product with command- and GUI-driven input, which will ultimately replace Sabre’s longstanding native “Green Screen” GDS product.

-While a date hasn’t been set for native Sabre’s expiration, Chris Henz, global director of product marketing for point of sale solutions, said agents will receive 12 months notice.
+While a date hasn’t been set for native expiration of Sabre's current version, Chris Henz, global director of product marketing for point of sale solutions, said agents will receive 12 months notice.

 Rich content combined with ease of use

 “The initial feedback from our early customers is fantastic, and we are eager to release the new Sabre Red Workspace globally with regional language versions,” said Jones in a statement.
 “This groundbreaking solution will change the way travel agents work by combining rich content with flexibility, simplicity and ease of use.”

 Sabre Red negates the need for new agents to learn the complex and arcane computer code to search and book for clients, while also incorporating sales tools like rich visual graphics.
 Other tools, like integrated maps and points of interest, can help a travel agent pinpoint hotel and car rental locations without leaving the workspace.